Things to play around with

 Want to get a closer look at what goes on inside my head?
 Now you can!

 I had a Full Body MRI taken at the Centre for Neuroimaging Sciences courtesy of Klarismo.
-To help stimulate interest in digital medicine, I'm distributing my head data for anyone who is curious.
+To help stimulate interest in digital medicine, a passion of mine, I'm distributing my head data for anyone who is curious.

 This tool can help fix many problems in five minutes or less.